kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 The topology controller is the component responsible to orchestrate upgrades for clusters using a managed topology, and it will be improved to:
 - compute the upgrade plan (when an upgrade is required/in progress)
-- perform the upgrade sequence accordingly
+- perform the chained upgrade going through all the intermediate steps in the upgrade plan

 While the first change can be inferred from the previous paragraph, the second change requires some additional details.

-The topology controller is already capable of performing two atomic operations used during upgrades, "upgrade control plane" and "upgrade workers"; as of today, these two operations are performed sequentially, one after the other.
+The topology controller is already capable of performing two atomic operations used during upgrades, "upgrade control plane" and "upgrade workers".
+Today for an upgrade we run "upgrade control plane" and then "upgrade workers".

 This proposal is planning to use existing "upgrade control plane" and "upgrade workers" primitives multiple times to perform chained and efficient upgrades, e.g., v1.29.0 -> v1.33.0 will be executed as: